 - Storage: Store leftovers at room temperature for up to 4 days.

-- Read the body of this post for more baking tips!
+- Read the body of this post for baking tips and step by step visual guide!

 Disclaimer: The Nutritional Information provided for this recipe is only an estimate.
 The accuracy of the facts listed is not and cannot be guaranteed.